telerik/xaml-docs/upgrade/installation-upgrading-from-trial-to-developer-license-wpf.md

 ---
-title: Upgrading Telerik UI Trial to Telerik UI Developer License or Newer Version
+title: Upgrading Telerik UI Trial to Developer License or Newer Version
-page_title: Upgrading Telerik UI Trial to Telerik UI Developer License or Newer Version
+page_title: Upgrading Telerik UI Trial to Developer License or Newer Version
 description: Check how you can upgrade your Trial assemblies to Telerik UI Developer License or Newer Version.
 slug: installation-upgrading-from-trial-to-developer-license-wpf
 tags: upgrading,telerik,ui,trial,to,telerik,ui,developer,license,or,newer,version